LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     * Click in the box beside each person you want to include
     * Each person in this group will get an email each time you update (build again) using the <code>*GitHub* Browser Build</code> method
     * Click `Add` when you are done
-    * If building for a child, you will send the invitation to yourself because you will install for your child: See [Install Loop for Child](gh-deploy.md#install-testflight-loop-for-child)
+    * If building for a child, you will send the invitation to yourself because you will install for your child: See [TestFlight for a Child](gh-deploy.md#testflightfor-child)

     ![select your users for the testing group](img/setup-testflight-03.png){width="700"}
     {align="center"}